ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipping_methods.md

 1\.
 In the left panel, go to **Commerce** -> **Shipping methods**, and click **Create**.

 2\.
-Select the language for the new shipping method, its type, and region that you want it applies to.
+Select the language for the new shipping method, its type, and region that it applies to.

 3\.
 In the next screen provide information about the new shipping method.